Category Archives: Word Studies

 Picture this: It is the dark of the night, the sky out in the country is brilliant with stars, myriads of stars, countless, dazzling, bright stars, against the dark backdrop of night (imagine no street lights).
 As we watch the scene, Abraham stands looking up.
 He seems to be talking to someone, someone who has his arm around him and seems to be pointing to the stars.
 The scene seems to present two friends appreciating the night sky and conferring with each other.

 Something like that really did happen to a man named Abraham.
-It is recorded in Genesis 15:4-6.
+It is recorded in Gen.15:4-6.

 • “Then the word of the Lord came to him: “This man will not be your heir, but a son who is your own flesh and blood will be your heir.”
 He (God) took him outside and said, “Look up at the sky and count the stars—if indeed you can count them.”
 Then He said to him, “So shall your offspring be.”
 Abram believed the Lord, and He credited it to him as righteousness.”